-Q. What is the purpose of the 2012 Annual Meeting?
+Q. What is the purpose of the 2013 Annual Meeting?

-- A. At the 2012 Annual Meeting, the Company's stockholders will act upon the following matters set forth in the Notice of Annual Meeting of Stockholders: - the election of the following persons as members of the Company's Board of Directors to serve until the next Annual Meeting and until such directors' successors are elected and shall have been qualified: Ronald O. Perelman, Alan S. Bernikow, Paul J. Bohan, Viet D. Dinh, Alan T. Ennis, Meyer Feldberg, David L. Kennedy, Debra L. Lee, Tamara Mellon, Richard J. Santagati, Barry F. Schwartz and Kathi P. Seifert (if any nominee is unable or declines unexpectedly to stand for election as a director at the 2012 Annual Meeting, the Board of Directors may by resolution provide for a lesser number of directors or designate substitute nominees and proxies will be voted for any such substitute nominee); - · the ratification of the Audit Committee's selection of KPMG LLP as the Company's independent registered public accounting firm for 2012; and - the transaction of such other business as may properly come before the 2012 Annual Meeting.
+- A. At the 2013 Annual Meeting, the Company's stockholders will act upon the following matters set forth in the Notice of Annual Meeting of Stockholders: - the election of the following persons as members of the Company's Board of Directors to serve until the next annual stockholders' meeting and until such directors' successors are elected and shall have

+- · the ratification of the Audit Committee's selection of KPMG LLP as the Company's independent registered public accounting firm for 2013; and - the transaction of such other business as may properly come before the 2013 Annual Meeting.